Sustainable devices overview

 At Microsoft we think every device should be made with the environment in mind.
-All devices we produce fulfill our strict criteria.
-In pursuit of sustainability, we are also committed to minimizing the negative impacts that our operations and product life cycles may have on the environment and communities.
-For our software products, Microsoft promotes the use of web-based downloads online instructions whenever possible to reduce the use of plastics and paper.
+All devices we produce fulfill our strict criteria and are at a minimum compliant with all legal requirements.
+In pursuit of sustainability, we are committed to minimizing the negative impacts that our operations and product life cycles may have on the environment and communities.
+More importantly though, ICT also provides opportunities to reduce the environmental footprint in our society.
+For our software products, Microsoft promotes the use of web-based downloads and online instructions whenever possible to reduce the use of plastics and paper.

 We also restrict the use and content of toxic substances in the manufacture and packaging of our hardware and software products.
 Recognizing that our direct actions are only part of the process, Microsoft requires that our global manufacturing partners and vendors follow sound environmental practices with respect to their facilities and the products they manufacture for us.